In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

 While integrating them may appear as a showstopper, there are readymade solutions that can help you with this.

-What are the applications of first party data?
+What are the applications of enterprise data?

-First party data has a wide array of applications.
+Enterprise data has a wide array of applications.

 Currently you might be relying on third party service providers to reach out to segments that you want to target for your products.